ml-explore/mlx-swift/README.md

 MLX Swift is a Swift API for [MLX](https://ml-explore.github.io/mlx/build/html/index.html).

-MLX is an array framework for machine learning research on Apple silicon.
+MLX is an array framework for machine learning on Apple silicon.
 MLX Swift expands MLX to the Swift language, making research and experimentation easier on Apple silicon.
-MLX is intended for research and not for production deployment of models in apps.

 ## Examples